 Medications – there is no single medication that works on all tinnitus patients.
 Certain anti-depressants and anti-anxiety medications have proven successful for a small percentage of tinnitus patients.
 Some patients have seen success using herbal medications such as ginkgo biloba.

 Alternate approaches – some tinnitus patients have reported benefit from treatments such as hypnosis, acupuncture, chiropractic treatment, and naturopathy.

 Education is important.
-Suffers of tinnitus are encouraged to speak about their condition to their audiologist.
+Suffers of tinnitus are encouraged to call with any questions about symptoms, assessment, and treatment of tinnitus.